tommy-pea/tommy-pea.me/Engineering/Education/Coursework/UoA/uoa.md

 ---

-I studied Engineering Science (EngSci) at the University of Auckland (UoA).
+I was awarded a Bachelor of Engineering (Honours) with First Class Honours, specialising in Engineering Science, at the University of Auckland.
+This is a Washington Accord accredited degree.